 Just south of the city, an architectural masterpiece was constructed, and it is still one of the most spectacular Renaissance structures north of the Alps.

-The Lustgarten, (or Pleasure Garden), was planted north of the castle and contains a unique collection of water features including grottoes, ponds, fountains, as well as other structures and sculptures, including the faux Roman Theatre, a tiny exedra topped by a depiction of Rome.
+The Lustgarten (or Pleasure Garden) was planted north of the castle and contains a unique collection of water features, including grottoes, ponds, and fountains, as well as other structures and sculptures, including the faux Roman Theatre, a tiny exedra topped by a depiction of Rome.

-To amuse von Hohenem’s visitors, the famous Stone Table with seats that spurt water was constructed here, complete with an innovative hydro-mechanic that still functions to this day.
+To amuse von Hohenem’s visitors, the famous Stone Table with seats that spurt water was constructed here, complete with an innovative hydro-mechanic that still functions today.

-The Mechanical Theatre, which features moving water-driven figures created by Lorenz Rosenegger, is another popular attraction which kids love.
+When visiting Salzberg, The Mechanical Theatre, which features moving water-driven figures created by Lorenz Rosenegger, is another popular attraction kids love.

 See Related: Best Herschel Travel Bags